basilicom/pimcore-data-quality-bundle/README.md

 ## Installation
 1. Require the bundle using ``composer require basilicom/pimcore-data-quality-bundle``
 3. Enable the bundle ``bin/console pimcore:bundle:enable DataQualityBundle``
-3. Instakk the bundle ``bin/console pimcore:bundle:install DataQualityBundle``
+3. Install the bundle ``bin/console pimcore:bundle:install DataQualityBundle``

 ## Configuration
 1. Add a field of type ``number`` to the object class that you want to analyze.